 And if you happen to live too far away from little streams teaming with hungry trout, you'll find these are also wonderful rods for little streams teaming with hungry sunfish.
 They're not big fish rods (to be perfectly honest, tenkara is not a big fish pursuit) but for smaller fish these are just delightful little rods.

 The first thing you'll notice when you pick one up is that it is almost unbelievably light.
-The shortest - which really is a bit too short for tenkara fishing but would make a dandy micro fishing rod - weighs only half an ounce!
-Once you get to the 2.4 meter rods, which at 8' are the shortest I would recommend for tenkara fishing in even the smallest of streams (and for small fish) the weight jumps up to .6 ounce.
+The shortest (which really is a bit too short for tenkara fishing except in the smallest, most overgrown streams, but would make a dandy micro fishing rod), weighs only half an ounce!
+Once you get to the 2.4 meter rods, which at 8' are about as short as I would recommend for tenkara fishing in except for the very smallest of streams (and for small fish) the weight jumps up to .6 ounce.

-The 3.4 meter rod at 11'2" is longer than many tenkara rods.
-It is lighter than any tenkara rods at just 1.1 ounce.
+The 2.9 meter rod is a wonderful little small stream rod.
+For little wild brookies you may not find a rod you'd like better.
+The rod only weighs .9 ounce and is extremely sensitive.
+The 3.4 meter rod at 11'2" is longer than some tenkara rods.
+It is lighter than any tenkara rods, though, at just 1.1 ounce.
 Sure, it has a narrow grip but you're not going to get blisters!
 You can cast this rod all day and not feel like you've had a workout.

 With a penny rating of 12, though, the Nissin Air Stage 340 硬調 is right in with the softer Nissin tenkara rods.
-The purists would not consider it a tenkara rod - lack of a cork grip, I suppose (which of course traditional bamboo tenkara rods didn't have, either).
-There is no reason, though, why it should not be considered for tenkara fishing by anyone who wants a very light, very responsive rod.
+The purists would not consider any one of these rods a tenkara rod - lack of a cork grip, I suppose (which of course traditional bamboo tenkara rods didn't have, either).
+There is no reason, though, why they should not be considered for tenkara fishing by anyone who wants a very light, very responsive rod.
 Although these are headwaters rods, they're really not backpacking rods.
 The collapsed length on all of them is a relatively long 23 5/8".